 Whether you want to pick your own strawberries, pick your own cherries or pick your own apples.
 This handy guide shows the best time to go fruit picking in Tasmania.

-My favourite month of the Tasmania fruit picking season is January; apricots, blackberries, blueberries, cherries, nectarines, peaches, plums, raspberries and strawberries.
+My favourite month of the Tasmania fruit picking season is January; as well as Tasmanian cherries you can also pick apricots, blackberries, blueberries, nectarines, peaches, plums, raspberries and strawberries.

 What to pack for a Fruit Picking Road Trip